How to use ESSER for afterschool programs

 Look for community investment.
 ESSER and other sources of funding (such as ELO-P in California) mention the importance of community building.
 Find a partner that has concrete plans in place to contribute to the local community, rather than just lip service.

 Find programs that will get students excited.
 It’s a shame that most afterschool attendees’ main reason for turning up is “My mom made me.”
 It doesn’t have to be that way.
 Look for partners who create exciting programs that make students want to turn up—so long as they also deliver on quality.
-Excitement + quality = students spreading the word to their peers and creating exponential growth in program attendance.Check out our current programs here
+Excitement + quality = students spreading the word to their peers and creating exponential growth in program attendance.Launch your own ESSER-funded afterschool program

 Make sure they know their logistics.
 Admin can be tricky enough for the regular school day, so what happens when you add in out-of-school programs?
 Find a partner that knows their way around safety practices, reporting and all the software tools involved in collaborating with a multi-site school district.
 The last thing you need is to be searching through a dozen spreadsheets and email threads when it’s time for reporting.